auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 virt-resize --expand /dev/sda1 debian-12-nocloud-$ARCH-daily.qcow2 ./$ARCH/linux-$ARCH.qcow2
 ```

-If this step is successful, we can proceed to the next step [Reading files from the VM Disk image](#reading-files-from-the-vm-disk-image).
+If this step is successful, we can proceed to the next step [Creating the Virtual Machine](#creating-the-virtual-machine).

 For a yet unknown reason, I experienced an error when running the `virt-resize` command.
 Since I had it working before, I included it in the tutorial, hoping it will work for you.